She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “I can do just the soup,” he said quietly.
 “If that helps.”

-The people behind him sighed.
+The people behind him shifted impatiently.

 The cashier looked toward the kitchen pass.